Guaranteed Rate Field Food – 3 Things To Try

 I’ve heard the White Sox wouldn’t sell actual corn cobs because of their weapon potential.
 But their selling of mac and cheese bites now kind of negates that theory.

 There you go…three Guaranteed Rate food menu items worth trying at your next Sox game.
 Not only are they unique to this ballpark, they’re pretty unique as variations on classics too.
-But there’s also the burgers at the Craft Kave, the Southside Italian beef (sandwiches), the Wok-Off noodles, and Cuban Comet sandwiches…if you want to learn about the full Guaranteed Rate Field menu, get yourself one of these.
+But there’s also the burgers at the Craft Kave, the Southside Italian beef (sandwiches), the Wok-Off noodles, and Cuban Comet sandwiches…stay tuned.